DPI-WE/minitest/content.md

 [`MiniTest`](https://github.com/minitest/minitest) is a simple yet powerful testing framework that comes bundled with Ruby.
 It's great for beginners due to its straightforward syntax and minimal setup.

 ## Setting Up a [`MiniTest`](https://github.com/minitest/minitest) Project
 - Create a new directory for your project.
+You may want to create a new repository from the [Ruby Sandbox](https://github.com/new?template_name=ruby-sandbox&template_owner=appdev-projects) named something like `minitest-calculator` and open up a codespace.
 - Inside this directory, create two files: `calculator.rb` (our code) and `tests/test_calculator.rb` (our tests).
+It's a standard practice to keep your test files organized inside a `tests` directory.

 ## Writing Our First Ruby Class
 Let's start by writing a simple Ruby class in calculator.rb: